 “development that meets the needs of current generations without compromising the ability of future generations to meet their own needs.
 It contains within it two key concepts: first was the concept of ‘needs’, the essential needs of the world’s poor, to which overriding priority should be given; and second, the idea of limitations imposed by the state of technology and social organization on the environment’s ability to meet present and future needs.”

 LUC8K aspires to these goals of sustainable development.
 Its leather comes from Bull Poney, selected from the finest breeding areas in France and Europe.
 The hides are then tanned through a mineral process and then dip dyed.
 The result is a process that is fully sustainable while producing leather that shows the marks and authentic features of the living material.
-After tanning, LUC8K leather goods are handmade in Casablanca, Morocco, a place historically known for producing exceptional handmade goods.
+After tanning, LUC8K leather goods are handmade in France, a place historically known for producing exceptional handmade goods.
 Workers throughout the process are given a fair wage and work in safe, wholesome environments.

 Unfortunately, the way LUC8K produces its high-quality leather products is not the way it is done in much of the world.